istio/istio.io/content/en/about/faq/metrics-and-logs/telemetry-v1-vs-v2.md

   future, thereby reducing network traffic and storage in Prometheus.

   The [`sidecar.istio.io/statsEvictionInterval` annotation](/docs/reference/config/annotations/)
-  provides equivalent functionality in newer Istio versions.
-See also [FAQ: metric expiry](/about/faq/#metric-expiry).
+  provides equivalent functionality in newer Istio versions, but metric expiry is not enabled by default.
+See also
+  [FAQ: metric expiry](/about/faq/#metric-expiry).